-Sure, we all made fun of the ad, and it became the meme of its time.
+As kids, we all made fun of the ad, and it became the meme of its time.
 But it made an impression.
 It had a short, simple message with a shocking image.
-No long explanations or back story.
+No long explanations or backstory.
 No keywords.
 No stock photos of teenagers gone bad.

 In my experience, marketers overthink things.

-We’re all distracted and unfocused, and if you’re interrupting someone with a marketing message, you’d better be more interesting than whatever they’re looking at or doing at the moment.
+We’re all distracted and unfocused.
+If you’re interrupting someone with a marketing message, you’d better be more interesting and compelling than whatever else they’re looking at or doing at the moment.
 That’s hard to do if your prospect is online, checking emails, watching videos, or being entertained.

-Share your favorite PSAs from your childhood below, and be sure to read more posts from Sandy here.
+Share your favorite public service announcements or commercials from your childhood, and be sure to read more posts from Sandy here.

 Sandy Hubbard is a relentless advocate for the power of print.
 As a Marketing Strategist and Consultant, she helps printers develop strong cross-channel marketing programs that catch the attention of new customers.
 You can find @sandyhubbard every Wednesday hosting #PrintChat.